-The Early Childhood Education Bachelor's degree-completion program allows you to choose one of two specializations—ECE Leadership and Child Development—to enhance your skills in a particular area of interest and lead your organization with confidence.
+The online Early Childhood Education Bachelor's degree-completion program allows you to choose one of two specializations—ECE Leadership and Child Development—to enhance your skills in a particular area of interest and lead your organization with confidence.
 The ECE Leadership specialization combines ECE principles with administration, management, ethics and communication.
 Specializing in Child Development can help you develop an understanding of early intervention, child development of age birth to preschool, advanced principles relating to gender, moral and social-emotional development of young children and the importance of partnering with parents and other caregivers.
 This non-licensure ECE degree is available with Flex Choice®, which allows you to combine traditional online coursework, self-directed assessments and competency-based education (CBE)—the best of all worlds, so you can receive credit by demonstrating what you know and can do.

 Take me to:

 What Will I Be Prepared to Do When I’m Done?